-We compare PTO to a Task and Motion Planning (TAMP) approach, where the planning is hierarchical: it interleaves a symbolic search defining high level plans, and a motion planning phase computing the corresponding motions.
-The comparison is performed on variations of the shelf domain (Fig.~\ref{fig:baseline_comparison}), where we plan for the 2D base position only.
+We compare PTO to two baselines on variations of the shelf domain (Fig.~\ref{fig:baseline_comparison}), where we plan for the 2D base position only.
 The number of shelves is varied to compare the scalability.

-The high level search is performed using the Branch and Bound algorithm \cite{MORRISON201679}.
-It explores the space of the possible sequences for visiting all the shelves.
+In the first baseline, planning is hierarchical: it interleaves a symbolic Branch and Bound (B\&B) search \cite{MORRISON201679} defining high level plans, and a motion planning phase using RRT$^{*}$.
+The B\&B search explores the possible sequences for visiting the shelves.
 The nodes of the search correspond to shelves.
-The motion planner is queried when a node is created.
-For each node/shelf, 2 paths are planned using RRT$^{*}$: the path to an observation point, and the path to fetch the object (to be executed if the object is actually detected).
-A path-tree is obtained by gathering the path pieces from the root node to a leaf of the search tree.
+For each node/shelf, 2 paths are planned using RRT$^{*}$: a path to an observation point, and a path to fetch the object (to be executed if the object is actually detected).
+The path-tree is obtained by gathering the path pieces from the root node to a leaf of the search tree.
+The B\&B search is performed in a depth-first fashion, which leads to a quick first solution.
+The best path-tree found so far is an upper bound of the cost and allows the pruning of a majority of the search tree.

+The second baseline is adapted from the Orbital-Bellman-Tree (OBT) method \cite{vega2020asymptotically}\cite{mm-prm}.
+The algorithm is adapted to belief-space planning by considering that different belief states correspond to different orbits, and by using Algorithm~\ref{alg:expected_costs} to perform contingent planning and retrace a path-tree (instead of extracting a simple path).
+It grows different roadmaps for each visited belief state using PRM$^{*}$.
+Observation points are explicitly sampled which transition between roadmaps.

-The branch and bound tree search is performed in a depth-first fashion, which leads to a quick first solution path-tree.
-The best solution path-tree found so far is an upper bound of the cost and allows the pruning of a majority of the search tree.
-We report on Figure \ref{fig:costs_and_runtime} on the average expected cost of the resulting path-trees, as well as on the planning times for each algorithmic step obtained by running PTO 100 times.
+We report on Figure \ref{fig:costs_and_runtime} on the average expected cost of the path-trees, as well as on the planning times obtained over 100 planning queries.
+RRT$^{*}$ paths are planned with 2500 iterations.
+The random graph of PTO is created with a minimum number of 5000 iterations.
+OBT+PRM$^{*}$ is parameterized to reach an average of 5000 iterations per roadmap.

 \pgfplotsset{width=5cm, height=7cm}